AnimeshDeb/BlueSky_Bot/README.md

 ### Current Status (1/4/2025)
 - Restructuring project to now be a full stack platform allowing users to create automatic bots -Considering overall design, now taking into account user ui and backend endpoints as well as a database
-- Working on completing automatic authentication on blue sky (backend)
+- Working on completing automatic authentication on blue sky (server)